rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 You should see this:

 ```
-$ python hello.py
 Hello world
 I am your first program
 ```

 Now your program first prints `Hello world` and *then* it prints `I am your first program`.
 The *then*-part is important.
 That is how a Python program works.
-Python (the `python` you write in front of `hello.py`) reads your `hello.py` file and then executes the code, one line after the other until it reaches the end of the file.
+Python (the `python` you write in front of `hello.py`) reads your `hello.py` file and then executes the code, one line after another until it reaches the end of the file.

 This is essential, so read that paragraph again.
 Now read it once more.
 It may seem trivial, but it is absolutely fundamental always to remember that this is how Python runs your code.
 So here is oath 2:

-> **Oath 2:** I swear always to remember that each line of code in my script is executed one after the other, starting from the first line in the script and ending at the last line.
+> **Oath 2:** I swear always to remember that each line of code in my script is executed one after another, starting from the first line in the script and ending at the last line.

 When you write Python code, you always follow this workflow: